busstoptaktik/geodesy/ruminations/010-rumination.md

 > Geodetic coordinate systems, like their mathematical namesakes, are built on an axiomatic foundation, an eternal, immutable ether called WGS84.
 And **ANY** coordinate system can be strictly defined as a 7 parameter Helmert transformation from WGS84.

-**In the light of that world view,** when the apparent center of mass, related to the ED50 datum differs by approximately 200 m from that of WGS84, then it's because the Wise Fathers of ED50 had figured *"wouldn't it be nice with a coordinate system somewhat offset from the earth's centre-of-mass?".*

-So they equipped an expedition, and went underground to locate the earth's centre-of-mass.
-Once found, they surveyed an exactly defined differential distance from there, drove a stake into the earth's inner core at exactly that position, and declared with celebration: **"From here, we will survey our continent".**

-While surficially nonsensical, this world view is actually quite reasonable for the 1990's era, where the expectable georeference accuracy was at the metre level: It is simple to implement and sufficiently accurate.
+While surficially nonsensical, this world view is actually quite reasonable: It is simple to implement and sufficiently accurate if the expected georererence accuracy, as in the 1990's, is at the metre level.

 But with steadily increasing accuracy requirements, and with the ubiquity of GNSS, the conceptual world view of that era has long ago ceased being generally feasible.
 And with 19111(2019), the standard took huge leaps toward a more geodetically realistic, while still end user applicable, conceptual world view.

-In my humble opinion, it is, however, still possible to take further steps in this direction, so it is my hope that an upcoming revision of 19111 will take some of these steps, in addition to the obvious task of repairing bugs, relaxing constraints, and clarify ambiguities.
+In my humble opinion, it is, however, still possible to take further steps in this direction, so it is my hope that an upcoming revision of 19111 will take some of these steps, in addition to the obvious tasks of repairing bugs, relaxing constraints, and clarifying ambiguities.

 Also, as will hopefully become clear in the following, such steps may lead toward great conceptual simplification, by not having to paper over differences between the conceptual world view and the geodetic realities.
 Perhaps, we may deprecate, and even (in a later revision) entirely eliminate these aspects.